fatchild/leetcode_solutions/0169_majority_element/go/write-up.md

 The problems description asks if the problem can be solved in linear time and O(1) space complexity.

-We can get it down to O(n) by storing the highest occurrences value as we go
+We can get it down to O(n) by storing the highest occurrences value as we go.

 ### Complexity